shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-01-11-system-imaging-with-asr.md

 _Create Image From Folder_

 Disk Copy will take a bit to calculate the size of the image.
-In the next dialog, select Read/Write as the disk image format and save it to the other hard drive in your system (I call mine Big Disk as it is 137 GB).
-While you can skip ahead and select Read-Only Compressed, it takes a very long time to compress the image and images over 1 GB will usually error out
+In the next dialog, select Read/Write as the disk image format.
+De-select Mount Image and save the image to the second hard drive in your system (I call mine Data).
+Again, I recommend using two drives because a file-by-file copy from one drive to another takes significantly less time than a file-by-file copy one partition to another on the same drive.
+While you can skip ahead and select Read-Only Compressed, it takes a very long time to compress and images over 1 GB will usually error out.

 ![][image-5]

 _Save Disk Image As:_

-After Disk Copy finishes creating the image, select Image -\> Convert Image
+Disk images under 1 GB will be saved as a Disk Copy 6 NDIF image.
+Disk images over 1 GB will be split into 1 GB segments and will be UDIF images.
+While Mac OS 9.1 and later support files larger than 2 GB, AppleShare does not.
+So I keep my image segments at 1 GB for simplicity.
+Select Image -\> Convert Image from Disk Copy’s menu and convert the image to Read-Only Compressed.
+Save the image.
+This will take a long time.

+Once the conversion is complete, select Scripts -\> Scan X-only Image for ASR from Disk Copy’s menu.
+If your disk image contains Mac OS 9 in addition to Mac OS X or just Mac OS 9 only, select Scan X+9 Image for ASR from the menu instead.
+Select your compressed image from the dialog.
+This will also take some time, but not nearly as long as the image compression.
+In this step, a checksum of the disk image is computed and added to the resource fork of the disk image.

+![][image-6]

+_Disk Copy’s Scan Image for ASR menu_

+At this point, your disk image is ready to be deployed with ASR.

+### Setting up ASR to deploy images

 [image-1]:	/assets/images/system-imaging-with-asr/restore-bundle.png
 [image-2]:	/assets/images/system-imaging-with-asr/asr-1.3-folder.png
 [image-3]:	/assets/images/system-imaging-with-asr/asr-1.3.png
 [image-4]:	/assets/images/system-imaging-with-asr/create-image-from-folder.png
 [image-5]:	/assets/images/system-imaging-with-asr/save-disk-image-as.png
+[image-6]:	/assets/images/system-imaging-with-asr/scan-image-for-asr.png